AriFordsham/GHCWiki/GaborGreif.md

 - pick up some work from HaL (Darwin dead-code-stripping avoidance optimisation)

 Memory optimisations
 - avoid having more than 7 tag appliers per compilation unit (`-O2`).
 These probably arise for each datatype now, and get invoked when a constructor is entered (i.e. never?).

+Code size optimisations
+- closure allocation cold path: don't pass the entry point, but just jump to the GC handler, and compute the return address from there.
+Also jump back to the place where the `Hp` is already incremented, behind the `HpLim` check.